-Darke Wildlife Area webpage
+Darke Wildlife Area

-Darke Wildlife Area map
+Tips for birding Darke Wildlife Area

 From US-36 in New Harrison drive north on New Harrison-Bradford Road for .6 mile.
 Turn left into the parking area for the middle section of the Darke Wildlife Area.
 There are similar parking areas in each of the other two sections of this wildlife area.

 This 316-acre wildlife area lies in the gently rolling farming region of east central Darke County.
 It is six miles east of Greenville on the north side of US-36.
 The area comprises three separate tracts of land.
 Most of the area is in meadow and grain crops intermixed with several small woodlots and scattered brushy coverts found mostly along Bolton Run, which meanders through the area.